 If you’ve experienced dental trauma that caused injury to your gums or obvious tears on your lips, cheeks, etc., you need to call your dentist immediately or go to the emergency room.
 If a tooth has been knocked out, it may be able to be saved.
 Call our office and follow these instructions to improve your chances of saving the tooth:

 - Rinse — do not scrub — the tooth to remove dirt and debris.

 - Place the clean tooth in your mouth between your cheek and gum or under your tongue.

 - Do not attempt to replace the tooth in its socket, as this could cause further damage.

 - Get to the dentist as soon as possible.
 Successful re-implantation of the tooth is possible only when treatment is performed promptly.

-- If it is not possible to store the tooth in the mouth of the injured person, wrap the tooth in clean gauze and immerse it in milk.
+- If it is impossible to store the tooth in the mouth of the injured person, wrap the tooth in clean gauze and immerse it in milk.

 What can I do about sensitive teeth?

-If your teeth are highly sensitive to temperature or pressure, Dr. Brace recommends that you come in for an exam, so we can pinpoint the underlying cause of your sensitivity.
+If your teeth are highly sensitive to temperature or pressure, Dr. Brace recommends that you come in for an exam so that we can pinpoint the underlying cause of your sensitivity.
 Some ways we may recommend treating tooth sensitivity include:

 - Sensitivity toothpaste — the active ingredient, either strontium chloride or potassium nitrate, is very effective in treating tooth sensitivity.
 Make sure you continue using the toothpaste, even if the sensitivity seems to go away.
 Toothpaste that contains calcium, phosphate, and fluoride can also be helpful.